LukaszPasich/Now-We-Flip-MS2-/README.md

 Website has been tested on the following Internet Browsers:

 - Google Chrome - no issues detected
-- Safari - small issues with the card sizes on different screen sizes
+- Safari - no issues detected
 - Mozilla Firefox - no issues detected
 - Microsoft Edge - no issues detected